 I have been a Professor of Technology and Innovation Management (Healthcare) at Imperial College Business School since 2003.
-I was co-founder of the Innovation Studies Centre, and from 2006-2013 I was Principal Investigator and a director of the Health and Care Infrastructure Research and Innovation Centre (HaCIRIC).
-I am a member of the Centre for Health Economics and Policy Innovation.
+I am a member of the Business School's Centre for Health Economics and Policy Innovation.

-My research, teaching and consultancy focuses on the adoption, implementation and sustainability of innovation in healthcare systems.
-I have led or been involved in many research and consulting projects around the world.
+My research, teaching and consultancy focuses on the innovation processes in healthcare systems.
 I have also worked extensively on innovation in housing provision and other housing policy issues.

-As well as my research and teaching, I advise and consult for government, healthcare services and industry.
-I have worked with companies from the medical technology, pharmaceutical, ICT and construction sectors.
+As well research and teaching, I advise and consult for government, healthcare services and industry.
+I have worked with companies from the medical technology, pharmaceutical, ICT and construction sectors in many countries.